Moonlite-S/dotfiles/README.md

 > `yabai -m config menubar_opacity 0.0`
 >
 > If that doesn't work, you have to make sure you follow yabai's installation that include disabling SIP.

+## Installation

+Clone this repo.

+The `install.sh` script uses `stow` to link my configs to their respective `.configs`.

+After running it, if you want to edit the configs, you'd have to edit the files in the repo.

+Have fun~! <3